Artur-M-47/portfolio/under_construction/Readme.md

 # 💰 Loan Default Risk API
 # FastAPI | CatBoost | Simulated API Testing | AI-Ready
 ## 🚀 Introduction
 This project showcases a production-grade FastAPI application designed to predict loan default risk using a trained CatBoost model.
-It is architected for scalability, modularity, and future integration with modern AI frameworks (e.g., LangChain, RAG, Vector DB).The application exposes a simple /predict endpoint that accepts loan application data and returns the probability of repayment (or default risk) along with a simple risk classification.Project Goal: Predict the probability that a borrower will pay back their loan.Evaluation Metric: Area Under the ROC Curve (ROC AUC).Achieved Accuracy (ROC AUC): 0.922
+It is architected for scalability, modularity, and future integration with modern AI frameworks (e.g., LangChain, RAG, Vector DB).The application exposes a simple /predict endpoint that accepts loan application data and returns the probability of repayment (or default risk) along with a simple risk classification.Project Goal: Predict the probability that a borrower will pay back their loan.Evaluation Metric: Area Under the ROC Curve (ROC AUC).

+Achieved Accuracy (ROC AUC): 0.922

 ## 🏗️ Architecture and Tech Stack